The Raven Analysis

 “The Raven” by Edgar Allen Poe was first published in 1845 as a narrative poem.
 If you haven’t read the poem yet, you can find it online at the Poetry Foundation.
 This article will give you a comprehensive analysis of Poe’s popular poem. [caption id=“attachment_130660” align=“aligncenter” width=“640”] Ravens have strong ties to symbolism[/caption]

-Stanza 1: It's late.
-The poem's speaker is tired and weak, reading an old collection of folklore (note that Ravens are prevalent in folklore).
-As he's about to fall asleep, he hears something tapping at his door.
-The speaker, somewhat startled, consoles himself by muttering "tis some visitor" and "nothing more."
+Make everyone in class think you’re really smart when you bust out everything you’ve learned in this summary.
+Stanza 1: It’s late.
+The poem’s speaker is tired and weak, reading an old collection of folklore (note that Ravens are prevalent in folklore).
+As he’s about to fall asleep, he hears something tapping at his door.
+The speaker, somewhat startled, consoles himself by muttering “‘tis some visitor” and “nothing more.”

 Analysis: The ambiguity of the narrator’s mental state is introduced in the first stanza and becomes a topic of debate throughout the entire poem.
 Keep in mind that it’s late and the narrator is extremely tired.
 It’s quite possible he dreams the entire episode.